2028 Summer Olympics: Budget

+Building on the legacy of the 1984 Los Angeles Olympics–the first to generate a profit through innovative corporate sponsorship and private funding–the 2028 Los Angeles Games are heavily relying on a similar, fully private financial model.
 In April 2019, the estimated cost of the Games was assessed as being approximately $6.88 billion, with all the money coming from the private sector.
 The organizers adjusted the budget for inflation after LA, which originally bid for the 2024 Games, agreed to wait four more years.